-Deploy Enterprise Edition on Linux serversEstimated reading time: 3 minutes
+Install individual Docker Enterprise components on Linux serversEstimated reading time: 2 minutes

-Install the Docker Enterprise Edition container engine on all hosts you want to manage by following these instructions.
+Select a platform and click through to install the Docker Enterprise container engine on all hosts you want to manage.

 Step 2: Install Universal Control Plane